 Somewhere in the middle of this novel you realize that you suddenly know what critical chain is all about.
 Professor Rick, our protagonist, explains it like this:

 “Let’s leave critical path to be what everyone else calls a critical path, the longest path.
 But we know that what counts is the constraint, and the constraint is the longest chain of dependent steps.
 Since we must acknowledge that dependency can be the result of a resource, we better provide another name for the chain of steps that are the constraint.”

 When we think about how project management has changed, I’m sure this book was one of the driving factors for shaking up how scheduling is done — even if many companies still haven’t made the leap to using critical chain techniques.

 If you are interested in learning more about the steps and theory behind critical chain, Dr Mike Clayton’s ‘critical chain in under 5 minutes‘ video is a good starting point.

 Another big piece of critical chain method is to measure what is important.

 There are several examples in the book of companies using the wrong metrics to measure their business processes – metrics that show them as ultimately performing well when financially the company is not achieving what it should.

 Measuring what’s important struck a chord with me as that’s a big part of the customer satisfaction model Exceed that my co-author Phil Peplow and I wrote about in Customer-Centric Project Management

 A book for generating ideas

-If you want to broaden the way you think about project planning, this book could help you do so.
-Written in 1997 it is now a classic text, but it still comes across as timely and challenging.
+If you want to broaden the way you think about project planning beyond ways to make a Gantt chart, this book could help you do so.
 I’m sure many companies have not yet adopted this structured way of scheduling, or even informally adopted some of the work principles that drop out of critical chain thinking.